uclaioes/bayren-atlas/methods.md

 ### Geocoding and Utility Data Standardization

 Geocoding the account addresses is fundamental to linking account locations with other reference geographies such as cities, census blocks, and parcels.
 Geocoding is an iterative process and the success (match) rate varies based on the geocoding method, completeness of parcel reference data by county, completeness of utility account addresses, and level of accuracy.
-PG\&E meter addresses were geocoded to their parcel via Google Geocoding API.
+PG&E meter addresses were geocoded to their parcel via Google Geocoding API.

 Alt text: Table lists each county split into residential and nonresidential sectors, with statistics for the percent geocoded to parcel, geocoded to street, and geocoded to zip for both electricity and natural gas.
 Caption: Geocoding match rate of meter addresses by utility sector and county.